martindale/oxford-join/README.md

 var join = require('oxford-join');
 var invitations = ['the strippers', 'JFK', 'Stalin'];
 var text = 'We invited ' + join(invitations) + '.';
-> 'We invited the strippers, JFK, and Stalin.'.
+> 'We invited the strippers, JFK, and Stalin.'
 ```

 ## Contributions